How to Choose Long-Term Self Storage

 Storing items in the UK can be a good way to keep your belongings both safe and accessible when moving abroad.
 Finding a reliable, reputable and cost-effective storage facility is a good way to ensure peace of mind at a time when things can be chaotic.
 Below we have highlighted some tips and considerations on finding long term storage in the UK.

-Of course, costs widely depend on the amount of storage you need as well as the value of the location in which you are storing your belongings.
-For example, 100 sq. feet of storage in central London is likely to cost a large amount more than the same amount of storage in the north of the country.
+Of course, your storage unit costs widely depend on the amount of storage you need as well as the value of the location in which you are storing your belongings.
+For example, 100 sq. feet of storage in central London is likely to cost much more than the same amount of storage in the north of the country.
 It also depends on the amount of time you will be storing, with long-term storage units costing less than short-term stores.
+You will also have to consider the type of storage solution you will be renting - for example, self-storage vs warehouse space.

 Every storage company is different and will have a different rate that varies greatly depending on where the unit is and who it’s owned by.
 That being said, most often than not, the bigger the unit, the less you pay per sq. foot.